 Our vision is of a society where everyone has an equal chance to take part, and by taking part can make change for the better in themselves, their place and their communities.

-B arts is an arts and educational charity based in Stoke-on-Trent: a city of 250,000 that faces many challenges.
+B arts (Beavers Arts ltd) is an arts and educational charity based in Stoke-on-Trent: a city of 250,000 that faces many challenges.
 The city grew up around the twin industries of ceramics and coal mining.
 Both industries contracted at the end of the twentieth century, leaving a legacy that includes high levels of under-employment, poor educational attainment, low average wage levels and an urban landscape blighted by empty retail and industrial units and housing voids.

 Our work seeks to contribute positively to addressing these issues while remaining rooted in high-quality engagement processes and cultural and social outcomes.
 We combine arts, educational and cultural activities such as theatre, food, music, visual art and digital media.
 Our work is highly participatory and communities are co-creators in our work.
 We work in community spaces, green spaces, streets and non-arts venues.